pathllk1/javascript-tailwind-prima/docs/SECURITY_ANALYSIS.md

 - Unique constraints on email and username
 - Foreign key relationships for data integrity
 - Automatic cleanup of expired tokens
+- SQLite database for stock data with prepared statements
+- Indexed queries for efficient data retrieval

 ## Identified Vulnerabilities